Hubsan H501S X4 Review

-One of the most important and very useful features of the H501S X4 is the One-Key Return Landing.
+One of the most important and very useful features of the H501S X4 is the One-Key Return Landing or return to home.
 Because of its GPS-backed navigation system, the drone is able to recall where its takeoff point was.

 If the connection is ever dropped or lost with the transmitter, the drone's Failsafe Mode will activate and the drone will automatically return home and land safely.
 The Failsafe Mode can also be triggered manually by using a switch on the remote transmitter.
 This mode is great for if you lose sight of your drone or get confused as to where your drone is for you can just prompt it back home anytime.

 The brushless motors give the drone a better performance compared to brushed motors.
 While both types are very similar, brushless motors have a longer lifespan since they don't have brushes that can wear out.
 There's also more power being used for rotational force and less being lost as heat.

 The H501S X4 has one of the longest flight times for drones of its kind and price range.
 You can fly it for up to 20 minutes because of its large yet powerful 7.4V 2700mAh LiPo battery which weighs about 105g and takes 2.5 hours to charge.
 For reference, the average flight time of most drones of this price point is around 15 minutes.

 As for flight range, the H501S X4 has a decently long range of 300 meters which is pretty good for such an affordable drone.